spineo/quotations/index.md

 ![Admin Event Added](images/admin_event_added.png)

-Finally, we can test changing the event we just added and then, once we confirm that it has changed deleting it.
+Finally, we can test changing the event we just added.

 ![Admin Event Changed](images/admin_event_change.png)

+and then, once we save and confirm that it has changed, deleting it.

+!{Admin Event Delete](images/admin_event_delete.png)

+This completes our manual _CRUD_ of Events verification.
+The next step will be to extend the Admin CRUD API to include _Authors_, _Quotations_, _Keywords_, and their relationships.

 ## References